Project-OSRM/osrm-backend/docs/monitoring.md

 ## Abstract

-OSRM routed daemon publish helath information in prometheus format.
+OSRM routed daemon publish health information in prometheus format.
 This option switched off by default.
 To enable this feature please set `-P <monitoring_port>` option on OSRM routed startup.